How to Make WWWow with

 As we have said, BigCommerce has a bigger selection here than Shopify, but just as with free styles, many of them are pretty similar to each other, like for example “Hero Bright” and “Hero Clean” or, indeed, many other products with related names.

 In this category, Shopify all in all provides better value.
-Of course, remember that for both ecommerce platforms you also have the possibility to buy external themes – from places like ThemeForest or Template Monster - but customizing them may be trickier.
+Of course, remember that for both e-commerce platforms, you also can buy external themes – from places like ThemeForest or Template Monster - but customizing them may be trickier.
 Speaking about that…

 You can extensively customize all the templates provided by Shopify and BigCommerce.
 There is a CMS with options, and if you have more tech resources or skills, you can make changes directly to the HTML and CSS.